 4.3.1.
 Detrital zircon geochronology

-Sixteen samples from throughout the Khuvsgul Basin yielded detrital zircon, the ages of which are depicted as normalized probability plots (fig. 9).
-Samples are compiled by formation, with normalized probability plots representing compilations of four samples from the Sarkhoi Fm, one sample from the Khirvesteg Fm, two samples from the Kheseen Fm, and nine samples from the Ukhaatolgoi Fm (see Table SI2 for all detrital zircon ages and sample locations).
+Sixteen samples from throughout the Khuvsgul basin yielded detrital zircon, the ages of which are depicted as normalized probability plots (fig. 9).
+Samples are compiled by formation, with normalized probability plots representing compilations of four samples from the Sarkhoi Fm, one sample from the Khirvesteg Fm, two samples from the Kheseen Fm, and nine samples from the Ukhaatolgoi Fm (see Supplementary Information, Table S2 for all detrital zircon ages and sample locations).
 The Sarkhoi Fm compilation reveals a strong peak at ~785 Ma, consistent with magmatic ages for volcanics of the Sarkhoi Fm (Kuzmichev and Larionov, 2011).
-The single detrital sample from the Khirvisteg Fm contains zircons younger than the peak of Sarkhoi magmatism, yielding a maximum depositional age constraint of 687.54 ± 2.05 Ma (LA-ICPMS, n=3).
-However, this sample is post-Marinoan, and thus must be younger than 635 Ma.
+The single detrital sample from the Khirvesteg Fm contains zircons younger than the peak of Sarkhoi magmatism, yielding a maximum depositional age constraint of 687.54 ± 2.05 Ma (LA-ICPMS, n=3).
+However, this sample is post-Marinoan, and thus must be younger than 635 Ma (Condon et al., 2005).
 A detrital sample from the Kheseen Fm (above the primary phosphorite strata) yielded a maximum depositional age of 525.19 ± 1.30 Ma (CA-ID-TIMS, n=4).
-Notably, these samples do not contain the 760-680 Ma detrital peaks observed in the Khirvesteg sample suggesting an exotic source.
+Notably, these samples do not contain the 760-680 Ma detrital peaks observed in the Khirvesteg sample.
 Finally, the Ukhaatolgoi Fm compilation includes peaks at ~780 Ma, ~630-640 Ma, and ~600 Ma, with a young peak at ~525 Ma and a maximum depositional age of 508.78 ± 0.20 Ma (CA-ID-TIMS, n=2).

 4.3.2.
 Magmatic zircon geochronology

-A rhyolite (KH01) from the Darkhat Valley yielded eighteen concordant young zircon grains, yielding a weighted mean age of 793.7 ± 2.97 Ma.
+A porphyritic rhyolite (KH01) from the Darkhat Valley yielded eighteen concordant young zircon grains, yielding a weighted mean age of 793.7 ± 2.97 Ma.
 The large MSWD of these young grains is likely due to differential Pb-loss in several of the analyzed grains; alternatively, the younger population represents a true age and the older zircons can be largely interpreted as xenocrystic.
 As such, we do not attempt to isolate a statistically-homogenous magmatic zircon population from this sample.
-A rhyodacite (KH03) from the Sarkhoi Group, sampled in Darkhat Valley, yielded a weighted mean LA-ICPMS age of 810.9 ± 10.9 Ma (n=5; fig. 10A).
+A porphyritic rhyodacite (KH03) from the Sarkhoi Group, sampled in Darkhat Valley, yielded a weighted mean LA-ICPMS age of 810.9 ± 10.9 Ma (n=5; fig. 10A).
 A foliated granodiorite (EAGC1942) from the region north of the Arcai Gol Thrust yielded an LA-ICPMS weighted-mean magmatic age of 498.8 ± 2.2 Ma (n=30).
 CA-ID-TIMS analysis of the five youngest grains from this sample yielded a 2-grain weighted mean magmatic age of 503.83 ± 0.13 Ma, and a single concordant young grain with an age of 503.22 ± 0.45 Ma (fig. 10B).
-Other similar granodiorites from the same region (EAGC1943, 1944), yielded LA-ICPMS weighted mean ages of 501.3 ± 3.1 Ma (n=15) and 499.2 ± 1.5 Ma (n=88), respectively.
+Other granodiorite samples from the same region (EAGC1943, which is heavily foliated, and EAGC 1944, which exhibits relatively light foliation), yielded LA-ICPMS weighted mean ages of 501.3 ± 3.1 Ma (n=15) and 499.2 ± 1.5 Ma (n=88), respectively.
+All three samples from the northern map area (EAGC1942, EAGC1943, and EAGC1944) reflect variably-foliated examples of a similar metaluminous granodiorite protolith (dominant mineral phases, in order of decreasing abundance, of quartz, plagioclase feldspar, microcline, and variably-chloritized biotite and hornblende, with accessory undifferentiated iron/titanium oxides, zircon, and apatite).
+Thin section photomicrographs of portions of these samples are collated in the Supplementary Information (fig. S4).